This page provides details on the Swarm rollout in the V-Ray Asset Editor.

 Enabled – Turns Swarm, V-Ray's web-based distributed rendering system, on or off.

-Tags allow you to tag this node with a descriptor that defines something about the machine, which we can later use to selectively control from inside of Rhino.
+Tags allow you to tag this node with a descriptor that defines something about the machine, which we can later use to selectively control from inside SketchUp.

-For example, tags can denote if this machine is one of a few that have a powerful GPU, or if a machine is not a workstation and a node on a render farm.
+For example, tags can denote whether this machine is one of a few with a powerful GPU or if it is not a workstation or a node on a render farm.

 For information on how to use Tags, see the Swarm Configuration page.